 If a doctor has any SEA suspicions, there are easy clinical markers that can help verify, if the patient is at grave risk of SEA.
 These markers consist of (1) a community acquired staphylococcus aureus bacteremia (SAB); (2) skin lesions suggesting acute systemic infection; (3) the presence of fever at 72hrs; (4) a positive blood culture at 48 hrs.

 If there is a positive finding for SAB, doctors are required to follow an algorithm consistent with the article “Clinical Identifiers of Complicated Staphylococcus Aureus Bacteremia."Getting an MRI

 An MRI can provide a lot of answers.
-An MRI can allow a good screening for SEA without a great risk, unlike lumbar punctures and myelograms.
-An MRI can show epidural infections promptly and at an early stage of disease when neurological deficit is more likely to be reversible.
+An MRI can allow a proper screening for SEA without a great risk, unlike lumbar punctures and myelograms.
+An MRI can show epidural infections promptly and at an early stage of the disease when any neurological deficit is more likely to be reversible.

 Conversely, a delaying decompression and antibiotic treatment for SEA results in poor outcomes and permanent neurological damage.
 Therefore, SEA medical malpractice cases are frequent because the key prognostic factor for a favorable outcome for the patient is early diagnosis and treatment.Value of These Cases

 What is the average settlement value of a spinal epidural abscess claim?
 One malpractice insurer reported paying $754,000 in SEA claims.
 You should not rely on this information because every case really is different.
 Still, people still want some statistical idea of what to expect with SEA claims - this gives you some indication of how these claims are being valued when the insurance company -- or a jury -- believes the doctor made a mistake.